thepeerstack/flutter-sdk/README.md

 # Flutter Thepeer

-This package makes it easy to use the Peerstack in a flutter project.
+This package makes it easy to use the Thepeer in a flutter project.

 ## 📸 Screen Shots